Skip to main content

 Interstate Commissioner for Audlt Offender Supervision (ICAOS) Logo

-Bench Book - 4.7.3.2.1 Offender’s Basic Rights at a Probable Cause Hearing
+Bench Book - 4.7.3.2.1 Supervised Individual's Basic Rights at a Probable Cause Hearing

-If the offender is entitled to a probable cause hearing, Rule 5.108(d) defines the offender’s basic rights.
+Rule 5.108(d) defines the supervised individual’s basic rights for a probable cause hearing.
 However, each state may have procedural variations.
 Therefore, to the extent that a hearing officer is unclear on the application of due process procedures in a particular retaking proceeding, it is important to consult with local legal counsel to ensure compliance with state law.
-One example is an offender’s right to counsel during a probable cause hearing.
-As stated in the preceding section, Rule 5.108 does not ensure an offender’s right to counsel, however, local procedures may provide such right where warranted by the particular facts and circumstances of the case.
+One example is a supervised individual’s right to counsel during a probable cause hearing.
+As stated in the preceding section, Rule 5.108 does not guarantee a supervised individual’s right to counsel.
+However, local procedures may grant this right depending on the particular facts and circumstances of the case.

 References